Dr. Johanna Ospel

 She still holds a teaching and research positions at the University of Basel where she was appointed a “Privatdozentin” (Senior Lecturer) in 2023.

-She has co-authored over 250 editorials & peer-reviewed research articles on various topics in Stroke Medicine and Interventional Neuroradiology.
+She has co-authored over 300 editorials & peer-reviewed research articles on various topics in Cerebrovascular Diseases, Interventional Neuroradiology and Stroke Medicine.

 Her ongoing research aims to expand the indications of endovascular thrombectomy, notably to patients with medium vessel occlusions (MeVO) as well as patients with minor stroke, investigate associations between imaging biomarkers and post-stroke clinical outcomes, and to explore strategies for cerebroprotection in patients with acute ischemic stroke.